 The scenarios in this section cover administrative commands.
 The commands provide access to the three Calendar Tool databases: users, groups, and locations.
 Regular users can access the databases with viewing commands.
 Administrative users can modify the databases with add, change, and delete commands.
-In addition to database access, there are other administrative commands for performing small managerial functions.
+In addition to database access, there are administrative commands for configuring and connecting to Calendar Tool central host computers, and for performing other managerial functions.

-As described in Section 2.1, there are separate interfaces for two types of registered user -- regular and administrative.
-An administrative user is one with designated administrative privileges.
-Both regular and administrative users can run the Calendar Tool through the regular user interface shown in Figures 1 and 2.
-Only users with administrative privileges can run through the administrator interface shown Figures 3 and 4.
+As described in Section 2.1, there are two separate interfaces to administrative commands, provided by two separate application programs.
+Regular users access administrative commands through the regular Calendar Tool interface, shown in Figures 1 and 2.
+Users with administrative privilege can run the Calendar Tool Administration program, through the interface shown Figures 3 and 4.